FabioGallo22/SymfonyApp02/README.md

 # SymfonyApp02
-This app is developing according to tutorial
+This app called _Jobeet_ is developed according to the tutorial from https://symfony.com/legacy/doc/jobeet/1_4/en/01?orm=Propel